EddyVerbruggen/nativescript-plugin-firebase/docs/STORAGE.md

   // determine the path to a file in the app/res folder var logoPath = appPath + "/res/telerik-logo.png";

-  var metadata = {
+  // if you don't want/need to include metadata, pass in an empty object ({}) to avoid errors var metadata = {
     contentType: "demo/test",
     contentLanguage: "fr",